GMJ2023/The-DTF-Companion/PDF_Pool_Guide.md

 ### 4. Error Recovery

-- If a failure occurs during Catalyst invocation or file move, the wrapper catches it.
+- If a failure occurs during invocation or file move, the wrapper catches it.
 - Lock files are deleted to prevent deadlocks.
 - Logs record the full error chain for debugging.